 Yofu

 Yofu is an ideal chalet for a family of four with two separate rooms.
 Partially hidden by a large mango tree, it is perfect for families wanting to spend as much time as possible.
 On the beach and in the lake.
 The bright, airy main bedroom has double doors leading out onto a secluded section of the beach.
 Where your own dhow lounge space awaits.
 A split level bathroom intersects the two rooms.
-The toilet and basin is on the lower level.
+The toilet and basin are on the lower level.
 While the shower and bath are at the top of some steps.
 This makes it an ideal place for star gazing while you relax in the foamy water.

 Premier Houses